-Army Emergency Relief announced on Thursday a new assistance program to help Army families address the costs associated with childcare assistance during the COVID-19 pandemic.
+Army Emergency Relief has an assistance program to help Army families address the costs associated with childcare.

 Reduced capacity and closure of childcare facilities present a daunting financial challenge for some Army families.
-To help those families address the financial challenge, AER has established a new childcare assistance program aimed at providing grants and zero-interest loans to help Army families afford expensive private childcare options.
+To help those families address the financial challenge, AER established a childcare assistance program aimed at providing needs-based grants to help Army families afford expensive private childcare options.
 The childcare assistance helps Soldiers focus on his or her mission and supports spouses’ professional careers.

 Active-duty Soldiers and their eligible family members, such as dependent spouses, and members of the Reserve Component on Title 10 orders for more than 30 consecutive days (and their eligible family members) are eligible.